FelipeRodrigues05/SiteAlunoNotaDez/README.md

 > Status: Developing ⚠️

-### This is a web application planned by professor and passed for me to develop, where I perform a basic site only for information and I based on a template.
+### This is a web application planned by my teacher and passed for me to develop, where I perform a basic site only for information and its a template based.

 ## Some features this website have: